Close Menu

 Smart Searching

 Search engines such as Google can be a great starting place for research, however they do not always deliver the most reliable results.
 YOU, as the researcher, must have the skills to search smart and know when to move on to more reliable, efficient resources.
-If you need to get your research done, randomly clicking through thousands of links is not effective.
-Learn about about how Google and databases work, and use smart searching techniques in all your research to get the best results!
+If you need to get your research done, sifting through thousands of links is not effective.
+Practice these smart search techniques in all your research to get the best results.

 • Every word matters (searching for “the Who” vs. “a who” vs. “WHO”)